DependencyWatcher/dependencies/README.md

 ### Contribution ###

-Dependency manifests are stored in the directory tree, where each level is defined by the first four letters of the dependency name.
+Dependency manifests are stored in the directory tree under the directory called `_m`, where each level is defined by the first four letters of the dependency name.
 For example, for the given name "cassandra" the directory tree would be:

+    ├── _m
-    ├── c
+    │   └── c
     │       └── a
     │           └── s
     │               └── s
-    │               └── cassandra.json
+    │                   ├── cassandra.json

 Templates are stored in the same way under the `_t` directory.